cryptic-game/cryptic/README.md

 [Create a Cryptic account to play](https://play.cryptic-game.net/signup) and become the strongest hacker of Cryptic.

-Refer to our [wiki](https://wiki.cryptic-game.net/books/spielanleitung) (German) for instructions or visit our Youtube channel for Let's Play videos.
+Refer to our wiki for [German](https://wiki.cryptic-game.net/books/spielanleitung) or [English](https://wiki.cryptic-game.net/books/game-manual) instructions or visit our Youtube channel for a Let's Play video.

 ## Support our team!